ENGIE Corporate Foundation

 With a presence in nearly 70 countries, the ENGIE Group is among the world’s leading companies in supplying electricity, natural gas, and energy services.

-The ENGIE Corporate Foundation focuses on two main areas of charitable activity: solidarity and the environment.
+The ENGIE Corporate Foundation focuses on two main areas of charitable activity: social inclusion and access to energy and biodiversity.

 Grant Programs for Agriculture, Energy, Environment, Natural Resources

 Access to Energy and Biodiversity.
 The ENGIE grant program supports projects which focus on access to energy for all and biodiversity.

 The grant programs operate in every country where ENGIE is represented.

 Applicants provide summary information about their organization and its partners; objectives and context of the proposed project; details of the funding request; and how the project will be evaluated.